-A discussion regarding the basis for the Board's approval of the Funds' investment advisory and subadvisory agreements is available in the Funds' annual report dated June 30, 2020, which covers the period July 1, 2019 through June 30, 2020.
+A discussion regarding the basis for the Board's approval of the Funds' investment advisory and sub-advisory agreements is available in the Funds' annual report dated June 30, 2021, which covers the period July 1, 2020 through June 30, 2021.

 SIMC has registered with the National Futures Association as a "commodity pool operator" under the Commodities Exchange Act (CEA) with respect to certain products not included in this Prospectus.
-A notice of eligibility for exclusion from the definition of the term "commodity pool operator" has been filed, on behalf of the Funds in accordance with CFTC Regulation 4.5 and other relevant rules, regulations and no-action relief.
-The Trust and the Funds are therefore not subject to registration or regulation as a pool operator under the CEA.
+SIMC has claimed, on behalf of the Funds in accordance with CFTC Regulation 4.5 and other relevant rules, regulations and no-action relief, an exclusion from the definition of the term "commodity pool operator" under the CEA.
+SIMC is therefore not subject to regulation as a pool operator under the CEA with regard to the operation of the Funds.